Ultimate Quilotoa Guide: Quilotoa Lake + Quilotoa Loop Trek

 However, there are some very popular day trips with private transportation that can be arranged from Quito, Latacunga, or Cuenca and are rather inexpensive and will save you the trouble of having to stick to public bus schedules in this remote town.

-A very popular option for visitors with a limited time is a day tour to Quilotoa Ecuador from Quito.
-I did a full-day tour with transportation to and from Quito on one of my visits to Quilotoa (with my mom!) and it was a great option for our itinerary.
+A very popular option for visitors with a limited time is a day trip to Quilotoa from Quito.
+I did a full-day tour with transportation to and from Quito on one of my visits to Quilotoa, Ecuador (with my mom!) and it was a great option for our itinerary.

 I can thoroughly recommend this tour from Quito with transportation included for those on a tight time frame.